Nelson-AM/Nelson-AM.github.io/pages/bookshelf.md

 <!-- 2016 -->
 * Logicomix -- Apostolos Doxiadis
 * On Writing: A Memoir of the Craft -- Stephen King
-  * Combination master class and memoir with the grip of a page-turner.
+  * A combination of a master class and a memoir with the grip of a page-turner.

 ## 2011-2015